errisy/bindable/README.md

 Many javascript framework has the binding feature for HMTL templates, such AngularJS, KnockoutJS, etc.
 But with the power of typescript decorators, it is possible to set up object to object bindings with simple decorator codes.

-Binding is the basis of UI automation.
+Bindings and Events are the basis of UI automation.
 This project was inspired by the concept of WPF(Windows Presentation Foundation).

 [bindable.ts](bindable/bindable/bindable.ts) is the basis for setting bindings, in which the obs ("Object Binding Service") offers the access to most binding features; and [ui.ts](bindable/bindable/ui.ts) contains the ofs ("Object Framework Service"), which is designed for structured UI.
 Eventually, [ui.ts](bindable/bindable/ui.ts) will allows the description of UI template with typescript.